royalts1011/Ear-Authentication-System/cascades/README.md

-# This folder contains the cascade classifiers we used in our project.
+## This folder contains the XML information files used for the Viola-Jones object detection via OpenCV CascadeClassifier